dialogueone-dev/IT-documentation/Product_documentations/project_status_converter/README.md

 ## Using the Application

-### Exporting Data from Visma Time
+### Exporting Data from Intega Time

 1. **Open the "PS export" book mark:**

-   - In Visma Time, navigate to "Indberetninger" and select the tab "Indberetninger".
+   - In Intega Time, navigate to "Indberetninger" and select the tab "Indberetninger".
    - Click on the bookmarks icon at the top center, and under the "Virksomhedsbogmærker" tab, select "PS export".

 2. **Select start (and end) date:**
    - Go to "Søgeindstillinger" by clicking on the downward-pointing arrow at the top right corner.
    - Enter the start date (and end date if desired) or select, for example, "Denne måned".
    - Click on "Søg".